turingschool/backend-curriculum-site/module2/success/review_questions_part_1.md

 ---
-title: Git Like a Pro
-length: 60-ish
-tags: git, workflow, rebase
+layout: page
+title: Review Questions Weeks 1-3
 ---

-## Review Questions Weeks 1 - 3

 ### MVC & Rails
 * Diagram and explain the MVC model
 * What is the role of the model?
 * When would you want to use a class method rather than an instance method?
 * What is the role of a view?
 What language(s) would you use in a view?
 * What is the role of the controller?
 * What are the 7 RESTful CRUD actions?
 * Create a chart for Users with columns for path_helpers, HTTP Verb, URI, ActiveRecord, Redirect/Render, View